-Pit bulls, also known as American pit bull terriers, are known to be loyal, enthusiastic and eager to please.
+Pit bulls, also known as American pit bull terriers, are known to be loyal, enthusiastic, and eager to please.
 They are loving and intelligent companions for the family, but do require an owner who is willing to put in the time to properly train and socialize them, to avoid any aggression issues.
-When choosing a pit bull, there are some differences between males and females to consider.
+When choosing a pit bull, there are some differences between males and female American pit bull terriers to consider.